Jeppe Riber

-Jeppe Riber (born April 15, 1985 in Esbjerg) is a Danish former handballer who played for the Danish league club Skjern Håndbold for 9 years as well as Ribe-Esbjerg HH.
+Jeppe Riber (born 15 April 1985 in Esbjerg) is a Danish former handballer who played for the Danish league club Skjern Håndbold for 9 years as well as Ribe-Esbjerg HH.
 He retired in 2013 to have more time to his family and civil career, but decided to un-retire in 2014 to join Ribe-Esbjerg HH, as they were plagued by injuries.
 He played as a left winger.

-He was the top scorer of the regular season in the 2012/2013 season.
+He was the top scorer of the regular season in the 2012/2013 season with 196 goals.

 After his playing career he has worked as a banker.